Assassination of Qasem Soleimani: Reactions

+The Iranian government reacted to Soleimani's assassination with martyrdom culture and idolization such as by memorializing him through the likes of murals, billboards, and monuments.
 Iranian Supreme Leader Ali Khamenei vowed to take "harsh revenge" against the United States and declared three days of mourning.
 President Hassan Rouhani also said Iran "will take revenge."
 Foreign Minister Mohammad Javad Zarif called the attack "an extremely dangerous and foolish escalation."
 Iran sent a letter to the United Nations, calling it "[s]tate terrorism" and said it violated principles of international law.
 On 7 January, Iran's parliament approved a €200 million increase in the Quds Force's budget, to be used in two months.
 Reuters reported that some Iranians, including Soleimani supporters, fear that a war could break out at a time of economic hardship and widespread corruption.
 Some older Iranians recalled memories of the Iran–Iraq War.

 In Iraq, outgoing Prime Minister Adil Abdul-Mahdi condemned the attack, calling it an assassination, an act of aggression and a breach of Iraqi sovereignty that could lead to war in Iraq.
 Subsequently, he declared three days of national mourning.
 Abdul-Mahdi also said the strike violated the agreement on the presence of U.S. forces in Iraq and legislation should provide safeguards for Iraq's security and sovereignty.
 The speaker of Iraq's parliament, Mohammed al Halbousi, vowed to "put an end to U.S. presence" in Iraq.
 The Iraqi parliament voted to ask the U.S. to withdraw their forces from Iraq.
 Muqtada al-Sadr, leader of the Sadrist Movement and the Saraya al-Salam militia, ordered his followers to "prepare to defend Iraq."
 Despite the government opposing the airstrike, many Iraqis who are against the PMF celebrated the killing of Soleimani.

 On 4 January, Trump tweeted that 52 Iranian targets (representing the 52 American hostages in the 1979–81 Iran hostage crisis) had been selected if Iran "strikes any Americans, or American assets."
 Iranian President Rouhani responded to Trump's warning, saying "(t)hose who refer to the number 52 should also remember the number 290," referring to the death of 290 people in 1988 when a U.S. warship shot down Iran Air Flight 655.
 Among those targets were Iranian "cultural sites", and Trump subsequently insisted he would not hesitate to destroy such targets even after some said it could be considered a war crime.

 After the assassination, terrorist groups such as ISIS celebrated and said that it "benefitted them."